 Minimalism was once considered radical — a wry rejection of robust gestural abstraction, a paring down to a pointedly absurd degree.
 In the 1960s, with American society in unprecedented tumult and civil rights protestors being water-cannoned in the streets, Minimalism marked a totemic departure point, when the art world detached from the world at large.
 Even the Abstract Expressionists claimed the devastation of the Second World War as the emotional underpinning to their formal rigor.
 With Minimalism, the art establishment declared it was content to be a sealed system, concerned only with itself.

 Moran engages deep musical histories in Black culture, both formally and physically.
 The legacies of free-form jazz inform his composition, while his physical installations embody iconic sites in Black musical history.
 One of my favorites is his re-creation of the Three Deuces, the midtown Manhattan club where bebop was born and nurtured in the 1940s, with Jim Crow and Abstract Expressionism both ascendant.

-The LeWitt annex at Mass MoCA is certainly not one of those iconic sites.
-In fact, it’s the furthest from it you can get.
+The LeWitt annex at Mass MoCA is as far from those sites as you can get.
 But by having these parallel worlds rub up against each other, the resulting friction can be illuminating, can’t it?
 It casts light to the corners, and throws the straight lines of history some much needed curves.

 AUDITORY AFTER HOURS: JASON MORAN AND SOL LeWITT